m-adisa/alx-higher_level_programming/0x00-python-hello_world/README.md

-This project introducese python programming and scripting
+This project introducese python programming and scripting.
+It also includes projects on databases and stuff.